rcpch/digital-growth-charts-server/docs/products/products-overview.md

 The **RCPCH Digital Growth Charts** (**RCPCH dGC**) platform centres around a REST API which provides **calculated growth parameters** derived from **supplied child measurements** such as **height** and **weight**.

-Click [here](../integrator/getting-started.md) if you wish to integrate the RCPCH dGC API into an application.
+Click [here](../integrator/getting-started.md) if you wish to integrate the RCPCH Digital Growth Charts API into an application.

 ## [React Demo Client](./react-client.md)